zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

+## search page

+if no result offer to add a word

+## start page

+simple start page with on 4 col

+fix the more data

+## word default view

+add a list with the triples and a plus sign to add a new triple

+## triple view

+add values icon and add formula icon

+### add formula

+propagation of uncertainty

 ## workflows

 add the missing workflows link workflows such as